vita-student-projects/group42_3DMOT/README.md

 export PYTHONPATH=${PYTHONPATH}:/home/user/workspace/code/group42_3DMOT
 export PYTHONPATH=${PYTHONPATH}:/home/user/workspace/code/group42_3DMOT/Xinshuo_PyToolbox
 ```
+## 3D Multi-Object Tracking
+TODO: Explain how we forward the embeddings of the detections in the script and store them.

+In model.py we define the function that gathers the embeddings from the detections.
+Etc...

+To save the embeddings from the KITTI dataset with the provided Point RCNN detections,run the following code.
+WARNING: This part was run using cuda on the SCITAS cluster.
+Note that this requires alot of computing power.
 ~~~shell
 python3 main.py --dataset KITTI --det_name pointrcnn --get_embeddings
 ~~~
+To run our tracker we follow the same instructions as given by the author for AB3DMOT.

+NOTE: The evaluation of the results will be performed with a weighting alpha that is the ratio between using the metric from AB3DMOT and Dinov2.
+This ratio is between 0 and 1 depending on which part is contributing the most, 0 means the default AB3DMOT metric is used and 1 means only the Dinov2 metric is used.

+"To run our tracker on the KITTI MOT validation set with the provided PointRCNN detections."
 ~~~shell
 python3 main.py --dataset KITTI --det_name pointrcnn --alpha 0.5
 ~~~
+"In detail, running above command will generate a folder named "pointrcnn_val_H1" that includes results combined from all categories, and also folders named "pointrcnn_category_val_H1" representing results for each category.
+Under each result folder, "./data_0" subfolders are used for MOT evaluation, which follow the format of the KITTI Multi-Object Tracking Challenge (format definition can be found in the tracking development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_tracking.php).
+Also, "./trk_withid_0" subfolders are used for visualization only, which follow the format of KITTI 3D Object Detection challenge except that we add an ID in the last column."

 #### PointRCNN + AB3DMOT (KITTI val set)